cityofasheville/accessible-react-checkbox-group/README.md

 ## About
-This is a remake of [react-checkbox-group](https://github.com/ziad-saab/react-checkbox-group) that adds proper accessibility support.
+This is a remake of [react-checkbox-group](https://github.com/ziad-saab/react-checkbox-group) that adds full accessibility support.
 Some other issues are also fixed, such as using React's context API for efficiency and to allow for HOCs.

 ## Reasoning